R If Statement

 Since a is 10, the condition a == 6 evaluates to FALSE.
 Therefore, the code inside If-block is not executed.

-Check if Number is Even using If
+Check if number is even using R if statement

 In this example, we use If-statement to check if a number is even.
 If n is the number, then If-condition could be n%%2 == 0.